 Coco Garden is a lovely garden with shady palm trees on Ban Tai sand, just 5 minutes by taxi from Thong Sala's main town and 20 minutes from Haad Rin.
 The big, palm-fringed beach is ideal for sunbathing, watching the sunset, and taking in the views of neighbouring Koh Samui.

 Every air-conditioned space has a balcony with views, a flat-screen satellite TV, a wardrobe, and a desk.
 A private bathroom comes with a shower and complimentary toiletries.

 Nice Sea Resort is a typical Thai-style resort owned by a welcoming family.
 This well-managed resort is situated on the west coast of Srithanu.

 Traditional Thai bamboo bungalows with western-style bathrooms are available at Seacroft Bamboo Village.
 The resort is nestled between green palm trees and has a tiny swimming pool.
 It is just a few steps away from Hin Kong beach, which offers spectacular sunset views.

 The resort is a lovely addition to the island's natural scenery, and the rooms were built with natural, local materials.
 Each bungalow is designed in a simplistic but elegant manner and has a soft, inviting atmosphere.
 With a hint of authentic Thai touches, they strive to create a relaxing and serene environment.
 It's a peaceful destination close to local beaches, ideal for an island getaway or a pit stop on the way to anywhere else.

-Exceptional support and a full variety of amenities can ensure that you have little to worry about during your stay at Dreamland Resort.
+Exceptional support and a variety of amenities can ensure you have little to worry about during your stay at Dreamland Resort.